Last Updated on

-Portable models are designed for homes in which window configurations or building regulations eliminate installation of window systems.
+Portable models are designed for homes in which window configurations or building regulations eliminate the installation of window systems.
 The portable air conditioners in our tests range from 9,000 to 15,500 Btu.
 But do not compare portable and window air conditioners by that measurement alone.

 Our latest air-conditioner tests discovered that portables aren’t nearly as good at cooling as manufacturers claim.
 Plus they’re pricey and employ more energy than similarly sized window units.
 And since all of the mechanics are sitting within the room, they are usually noisier than window-mounted units.
-And “portable” is really a misnomer-their 50- to 80-pound weight could make them cumbersome and ungainly to roll across carpets or thresholds.
+And “portable” is a misnomer-their 50- to 80-pound weight could make them cumbersome and ungainly to roll across carpets or thresholds.

 Cost: $300 to $700.

 Air conditioning ductless split systems are more costly than window or portable units (and professional installation is recommended) but less expensive than central air conditioner units if you’re cooling only a few rooms.
-However, if you’re searching to cool the majority of your home, a central air conditioning system is probably the more cost effective choice.
+However, if you’re searching to cool the majority of your home, a central air conditioning system is probably the more cost-effective choice.